How To Choose New Flooring Like A Pro!

-Padding Should You Purchase?
+Padding Should I Purchase?

-carpet styles require different padding specifications to make sure your new carpet warranty stays in force.
+Different carpet styles require different padding specifications to make sure your new carpet warranty stays in force.

 It would be wise to check with the carpet

 Plush and Textured carpet styles for residential applications can have a pad up to 7/16” thickness and a density of a least 6-pound density rating.

-at least 8-pound density to help support your carpet and help prevent wrinkles.
+Frieze styles usually require padding with at least an 8-pound density rating.
+Personally I prefer at least 8-pound density to help support your carpet and help prevent wrinkles.

 Some carpet retailers offer a ½” padding and although it is

 homeowners like their carpet to have a soft feel underfoot.
 This is why most